chanapapan/LSTM-ml-api/README.md

 This folder contains the files for training the model and saving the best model which will be used for the API.

-- 1-sentiment-analysis-LSTM.ipynb contains the code for the training, validation and testing the LSTM model.
+- <code>1-sentiment-analysis-LSTM.ipynb</code> contains the code for the training, validation and testing the LSTM model.
 The vocabulary and the weights of the best model are saved.

-- 2-inference.ipynb import the model class from model_and_utils.py for prediction.
+- <code>2-inference.ipynb</code> import the model class from <code>model_and_utils.py</code> for prediction.

-- config.yml contains the parameters used for model traning and inference
+- <code>config.yml</code> contains the parameters used for model traning and inference

 ## 02-local_api_test

 This folder contains the files required to run the flask application on local computer and on docker.

-inference_app.py define inference route that takes .json file as input and return a .json of the prediction
+<code>inference_app.py</code> define inference route that takes .json file as input and return a .json of the prediction

 To run the application on local

-- python .\inference_app.py # start the local app
+- <code>python .\inference_app.py</code> # start the local app

-- python .\test_api.py # test the local app from local
+- <code>python .\test_api.py</code> # test the local app from local

 <img src="https://user-images.githubusercontent.com/69254427/180448051-a2a9266c-bafa-4b41-82cf-15c57eae4055.jpg" width="90%"></img>

 To run the application on docker

-- docker image build -t flask_docker .
+- <code>docker image build -t flask_docker .</code>

-- docker run -p 5000:5000  -d flask_docker
+- <code>docker run -p 5000:5000  -d flask_docker</code>

-- curl.exe -H 'Content-Type: application/json' -d "@../input.json"  http://localhost:5000/inference # send json to application on docker to get the sentiment  prediction
+- <code>curl.exe -H 'Content-Type: application/json' -d "@../input.json"  http://localhost:5000/inference</code> # send json to application on docker to get the sentiment  prediction

 <img src="https://user-images.githubusercontent.com/69254427/180448028-29fa3643-c342-400c-8803-aa7322d5393d.jpg" width="90%"></img>